About Us Our Company

 Financial Results and PublicationsLearn more about our company, our results and our corporate responsibility

 Credit Suisse’s history stretches back to July 5, 1856 when the prominent politician, business leader and pioneer Alfred Escher founded "Schweizerische Kreditanstalt."
 The original purpose of the new bank known as SKA was to finance the expansion of the railroad network as well as the further industrialization of Switzerland.
 Fourteen years later, the bank’s first foreign representative office opened up in New York.
 In 1905, the bank’s first branch outside Zurich opened in Basel following the acquisition of Oberrheinische Bank.

 What started off as a Swiss investment bank turned into a success story spanning over the next century and a half, with Credit Suisse gradually evolving into a leading global provider of financial services.
-This development has been achieved through strong organic growth, supplemented by a series of significant mergers and acquisitions such as that of the US investment bank CS First Boston in 1990, the Swiss private bank Bank Leu in 1990, Switzerland’s fourth largest bank – Volksbank – in 1993, the US investment bank Donaldson Lufkin & Jenrette in 2000, the Brazilian wealth manager Hedging-Griffo in 2007, Morgan Stanley’s wealth management businesses in Europe, Middle East and Africa in 2013 to cite a couple of more recent deals.
+This development has been achieved through strong organic growth, supplemented by a series of significant mergers and acquisitions such as that of the US investment bank CS First Boston in 1990, the Swiss private bank Bank Leu in 1990, Switzerland’s fourth largest bank – Volksbank – in 1993, the Brazilian wealth manager Hedging-Griffo in 2007, Morgan Stanley’s wealth management businesses in Europe, Middle East and Africa in 2013 to cite a couple of more recent deals.
 This has involved the amalgamation of very different cultures, philosophies and spheres of specialist knowledge which has resulted in the creation of a strong integrated bank.